Nursing Home Abuse and Neglect in South Carolina: Preventing and Reporting

 5. Injury from Elopement & Wandering

-Neglected supervision of long-term care residents who can’t protect themselves and/or may be cognitively impaired can lead to the resident disappearing from (or eloping from) the nursing home.
+Neglected supervision of long-term care residents who can’t protect themselves and/or maybe cognitively impaired can lead to the resident disappearing from (or eloping from) the nursing home.
 At this point, the resident is vulnerable to serious harm, especially when the disappearance goes unnoticed.
 Under neglected supervision, vulnerable adults may also wander into a dangerous environment within the nursing home and suffer injuries from neglect.

-Reporting Elder Abuse & Neglect
+Reporting of Elder Abuse & Neglect

-Anyone who suspects neglect, wrong-doing, abuse or fraud regarding a resident in a nursing home, may anonymously Report Elder Abuse & Neglect to Adult Protective Services.
+Anyone who suspects neglect, wrong-doing, abuse, or fraud regarding a resident in a nursing home, may anonymously Report Elder Abuse & Neglect to Adult Protective Services.

 If you seek legal counsel for damages in an elder abuse or neglect case, Adult Protective Services must first investigate and provide a written Report Elder Abuse & Neglect for the incident(s).
 During the investigative period, as your attorneys, the Strom Law Firm would begin gathering information and evidence for your suit, as well as maintain communication with Adult Protective Services on your behalf.

-Remedy of Nursing Home Neglect
+The remedy of Nursing Home Neglect

-In certain situations adult protective services may be able to meet the needs of a nursing home resident who has been abused, neglected, or exploited.
+In certain situations, adult protective services may be able to meet the needs of a nursing home resident who has been abused, neglected, or exploited.
 If Adult Protective Services concludes that an allegation of mistreatment is well-founded, it will respond by offering the victim appropriate services, such as medical assistance, counseling, special transportation, assistance with money management, or placement in a different residential setting.

-In South Carolina Adult Protective Services will secure and coordinate existing services (mental health etc.), arrange for living quarters, obtain financial benefits to which a vulnerable adult is entitled, and secure medical services, supplies, and legal services.
+In South Carolina, Adult Protective Services will secure and coordinate existing services (mental health, etc.), arrange for living quarters, obtain financial benefits to which a vulnerable adult is entitled, and secure medical services, supplies, and legal services.

 When Complaints Against Nursing Homes Warrant Legal Action